callum-hart/immutable-styles/docs.md

 }
 ```

-Notice that:

-- `form--withError` inherits the `padding` and `background` from `form`.
-- `form--withError` overrides the `border` at compile-time not run-time.

-This inheritance model also works with nested elements:
+The single inheritance model also works with nested elements:

 ```jsx
 <form className="form">